Description

 Tried: Try to decode the flags using semaphore charts instead of maritime signal flags.

-Semaphore encodes letters by the angle of two handheld flags held by a person, not by the color pattern printed on a rectangular flag.
-Applying a semaphore chart to these maritime flags produces nonsense characters because the two systems are completely unrelated substitution ciphers.
-The correct reference is the International Code of Signals / US Navy signal flag alphabet, which maps each unique flag design to a letter or digit.
+Semaphore encodes letters by the angle of two handheld flags, not by the color pattern printed on a rectangular one.
+The two systems are unrelated, so a semaphore chart applied here just produces nonsense.
+The right reference is the International Code of Signals / US Navy signal flag alphabet, which maps each flag design to a letter or digit.

 Tried: Run strings or exiftool on flag.png looking for hidden text or metadata instead of decoding the visual flags.

-strings and exiftool inspect file metadata and raw byte sequences, not the visual content of the image.
-The encoded message is displayed as drawn flag graphics inside the image pixels, so no hidden ASCII strings or EXIF fields are present.
-The solve requires opening the image, visually identifying each maritime flag, and manually matching it to the reference alphabet chart.
+strings and exiftool read metadata and raw bytes, not the picture itself.
+The message is drawn in the image pixels, so there is no hidden ASCII or EXIF field to find.
+You have to open the image, identify each flag by eye, and match it against the chart.

 Learn more